Golden generation: North America

-Canada (2020–present)
+Canada (2021–present)

-The golden generation of Canada's national team has been marked by the arrival of a generation of new young players, led by the first Canadian UEFA Champions League winner Alphonso Davies of Bayern Munich, the most expensive Canadian soccer player in history, as well as Jonathan David, who joined Lille for €30 million in 2020.
-Other key players include Tajon Buchanan, the first ever Canadian international to play, and win, in Serie A with Inter Milan, Stephen Eustáquio, Ismaël Koné and Cyle Larin, the highest scoring Canadian player in La Liga.

-In 2017, the Canadian Premier League was founded, the first fully professional soccer league in the country.
+The Canadian national team’s emerging generation included Alphonso Davies, Jonathan David, Tajon Buchanan, Stephen Eustáquio, Ismaël Koné and Cyle Larin.
+Davies became the first Canadian men’s international to win the UEFA Champions League, while David became Canada’s leading men’s international goalscorer.

 Canada ended 2021 40th in the FIFA World Rankings, its highest-ever position at the time, and earning the honour of "Most Improved Side" after having started the year 72nd.
-On February 10, 2022, Canada moved up to 33rd in the rankings.
+On 10 February 2022, Canada moved up to 33rd in the rankings.

-On March 27, 2022, Canada finished top of the final qualification group in CONCACAF with the most goals scored and the fewest goals conceded, qualifying for its first World Cup in 36 years.
+On 27 March 2022, Canada finished top of the final qualification group in CONCACAF with the most goals scored and the fewest goals conceded, qualifying for its first World Cup in 36 years.

 In 2024, Canada qualified for its first-ever Copa America.
 After finishing second in the group stages ahead of Peru and Chile, Canada won its quarter-final match against Venezuela on penalties.
 After losing to Argentina in the semi-finals, Canada faced Uruguay in the 3rd and 4th place match.
 Despite Canada leading the match, Uruguay managed to equalize in the 92nd minute and eventually won on penalties.
 Canada finished the 2024 Copa America in 4th place, the highest-placing CONCACAF team in the tournament.

-Canada finished the 2024 calendar year as 31st in the FIFA World Rankings, its highest-ever position.
+In September of 2025, Canada reached 26th in the FIFA World Rankings, its highest-ever position.

+During the 2026 FIFA World Cup, Canada drew 1–1 against Bosnia and Herzegovina in the opening group match, earning their first ever World Cup point.
+In the following match on June 18, Canada achieved their first ever World Cup victory and clean sheet following a 6–0 win over Qatar.
+In doing so, the team broke numerous World Cup records.
+Canada subsequently qualified to the knock-out rounds of the World Cup for the first time in its history.
+On June 28, 2026, Canada beat South Africa in the Round of 32, qualifying for the Round of 16.
+Canada eventually finished the tournament in 14th place, their best ever finish in a FIFA World Cup.